 List Of Leafy Vegetables

-Ugu is a leafy vegetable which is used in Nigeria for both culinary and medicinal purposes.
-It is rich in minerals such as calcium, potassium, magnesium, iron and folic acid which makes it highly nutritious.
+Ugu is a leafy vegetable that is used in Nigeria for both culinary and medicinal purposes.
+It is rich in minerals such as calcium, potassium, magnesium, iron, and folic acid which makes it highly nutritious.
 It is also a good source Of vitamins A, C and, k and lots of minerals.
-Researchers also found out that eating meals rich in fluted pumpkin leaves and seeds helps prevent Cancer, Improves blood count, Beats diabetes, Reduce blood glucose & cholesterol levels. it’s Used for soups like Efo Riro.
+Researchers also found out that eating meals rich in fluted pumpkin leaves and seeds helps prevent Cancer, Improves blood count, Beats diabetes, and Reduces blood glucose & cholesterol levels. it’s Used for soups like Efo Riro, Ugu Juice and more.
+Click here to learn more about this vegetable

 2. English Name: Jute leaves, saluyot leaves, Jews mallow Local Name: Ewedu (Yoruba), Rama Ayoyo (Hausa/Fulbe), Kerenkere (Igbo) Botanical Name: Corchorus

 In the western part of Nigeria, it is used in the preparation of Ewedu soup.
 Once ground, it’s got a slimy consistency just like Okra.
 It’s a good source of fibre, low in calories but high in vitamins.
 In herbal medicine, it is used to control or prevent dysentery, worm infestation and constipation.
 Ayurveda (ancient Hindu system of healing) use the leaves for pain, piles, and tumours.
 Elsewhere, the leaves are used for cystitis, dysuria, fever, and gonorrhoea.
-The cold-infusion is said to restore appetite and strength.
+The cold infusion is said to restore appetite and strength.
+Learn More about Ugu Leaves HERE

 3. English Name: Bitter Leaf Local Name: Onugbu (Igbo), Efo Ewuro (Yoruba), Shakwa shuwaka (Hausa), Etidot (Cross River State of Nigeria) Botanical Name: Vernonia amygdalina